Streatham Common railway station: Station buildings

 The handsome station building was rebuilt by the London Brighton and South Coast Railway in 1903, when the lines were quadrupled.
 In 1912 the lines were electrified.
 It is now an attractive Edwardian vernacular arts and crafts style with prominent gables, clay tiles and long canopies.
 The station was taken over by the Southern Railway at the Grouping in 1923, becoming part of British Railways' Southern region upon nationalisation of the railways in 1948.
 The station was hit by at least two bombs dropped by the Zeppelin L31 on 23 September 1916.
 Damage caused by these bombs was still visible on the Eardley Road side of the station in the 1970s.
-Records in National Archives show bomb damage to nearby houses in Estreham, Natal, and Conyers Roads.
-A Miss Elizabeth (Bessie) Mitchell who lived at 59 Conyers Road until 1970s remembered her windows were blown out by Zeppelin raid.
-Some pics regarding funerals of busmen killed in raid at Telford Avenue can be found in 'Streatham.
-Pictures from the Past', published by Streatham Society in 1983.

 Rebuilding of the Streatham Vale entrance

 The station's second entrance on the road bridge serving Streatham Vale which had been closed and abandoned for decades, was rebuilt and reopened as a result of a 20-year campaign led by Streatham Vale Property Occupiers Association members Charlie Ruff and Alan Bedford.
 The entrance was officially opened by Transport Minister Tom Harris MP, Streatham MP Keith Hill, and the Mayor of Lambeth on 14 May 2007.